-We are the owner or exclusive licensee to proprietary patent positions related to our TheraT technology.
-Our patent portfolio related to our TheraT technology includes a patent family exclusively licensed from the University of Geneva.
-This patent family includes pending applications in the United States, Europe, Canada, Australia, Japan, India, China and Hong Kong.
-The second patent family in our TheraT platform portfolio is jointly owned by us and the University of Basel.
+Kingdom).
+This patent family also includes pending applications in the United States, Europe, Canada, Australia, Japan, India, China and Hong Kong.
+The second patent family in our replicating platform portfolio is jointly owned by us and the University of Basel.
 The rights of the University of Basel under this patent family are exclusively licensed to us.
 This second patent family includes pending applications in various countries, including in the United States, Europe, Eurasia, Hong Kong, Korea, China, Canada, Australia, New Zealand, Mexico, Japan, Brazil, Singapore, India, and Israel.
-The pending applications related to our TheraT technology are expected to expire between 2035 and 2037, not giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
-Our TheraT technology is being employed or may be employed in one or more of the product candidates or programs described herein.
+The granted United States patent from the first patent family is expected to expire in April 2037 due to patent term adjustment.
+The granted European patent and the pending applications related to our replicating technology are expected to expire between 2035 and 2037, not giving effect to any potential patent term extensions or patent term adjustments and assuming payment of all appropriate maintenance, renewal, annuity or other governmental fees.
+Our replicating technology is being employed or may be employed in one or more of the product candidates or programs described herein.